KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

    - Add the secret key to the Heroku app's config vars in the settings.

  **Django Settings:**
-   - In `settings.py` of your Django app, import `Path` from `pathlib`, `os`, and `dj_database_url`.
+   - In `settings.py` of Django app, import `Path` from `pathlib`, `os`, and `dj_database_url`.
    - Add `if os.path.isfile("env.py"): import env` to the file.
    - Replace the SECRET_KEY with `SECRET_KEY = os.environ.get('SECRET_KEY')`.
    - Replace the database section with `DATABASES = {'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))}`.

  **Migrate Models:**
-   - In your workspace terminal, migrate the models to the new database connection.
+   - In workspace terminal, migrate the models to the new database connection.

 ### Cloudinary
-To integrate Cloudinary into your project, follow these steps:
+To integrate Cloudinary into project, follow these steps:

  **Cloudinary Account:**
-   - Log in to your Cloudinary account or create one.
+   - Log in to Cloudinary account or create one.

  **Copy CLOUDINARY_URL:**
-   - Copy your `CLOUDINARY_URL`.
+   - Copy `CLOUDINARY_URL`.

  **Environment Variable Setup:**
    - In `env.py`, add `os.environ["CLOUDINARY_URL"] = "add cloudinary_url here"`.